top of page

 t0 : thickness of sample material

-(ii) Derivation of energy reflectance and energy reflectance
+(ii) Derivation of energy transmittance and energy reflectance for transmission and reflection at the boundary surface

 材料の透過率測定より吸収係数を算出する方法_034.png

-R0 : Energy reflectance of the front and back surfaces of the sample material
+R0 : Energy reflectance at the interface between air and sample material

-T0 : Energy transmittance of the front and back surfaces of the sample material
+T0 : Energy transmittance at the interface between air and sample material

 (ii)-1.
 Derivation of energy reflectance